New York City College of Technology – City University of New York

 Department of Architectural Technology

 Attendance Policy: No more than 10% absences are permitted during the semester.
-For the purposes of record, two lateness are considered as one absence.
-Class lectures and in class work are critical to student success.
+For the purposes of record, two latenesses are considered as one absence.
+Exceeding this limit will expose the student to failing at the discretion of the instructor.

 Academic Integrity: Students and all others who work with information, ideas, texts, images, music, inventions and other intellectual property owe their audience and sources accuracy and honesty in using, crediting and citation of sources.
 As a community of intellectual and professional workers, the college recognizes its responsibility for providing instruction in information literacy and academic integrity, offering models of good practice, and responding vigilantly and appropriately to infractions of academic integrity.
 Accordingly, academic dishonesty is prohibited in The City University of New York and is punishable by penalties, including failing grades, suspension and expulsion.